pjeby/to-use/README.md

 #### `use.me`

 A symbol that can be used to define a static method that will be used in place of a class' constructor to create a service.
 This can be helpful when your service constructor needs non-default arguments, or when there is some additional side-effect required.

+(In addition, you can use this as a non-static method to make your class instances keys that provide their own default factories.)

+#### `use.factory`

+Like `use.me`, but implemented as an instance method on a class' prototype, for when you need the class to be a key, but want to return an object of a different type, specialized on the actual class looked up.

 ### Interfaces